List of Abbott Elementary characters: Caleb Hill

-Caleb Hill is Jacob’s little brother who lives with their parents.
-Jacob is estranged from his brother and hasn’t seen him in years until Caleb comes to visit for Christmas.
-He is the polar opposite of Jacob, being athletic and goofy.
+Caleb Hill is Jacob's little brother who lives with their parents in the early seasons.
+Jacob is estranged from his brother and hasn't seen him in years until Caleb comes to visit for Christmas.
+He is the polar opposite of Jacob, being athletic and goofy, and is soon popular with the teachers in Abbott, much to Jacob's envy, who had to separate himself from his family due to his homosexuality.
+In season 5, Caleb is appointed as the gym trainer in Abbott and moves in with Jacob and Melissa.